siobhanlgorman/Sourdough-Bakes/README.md

 ## Technologies Used

-Balsamiq
-Google Fonts
+Balsamiq was used to create the wireframes
-Fontawesome - for the social media icons and the arrow back to top Git
+Google Fonts was used for the fonts: Poppins and Lora Fontawesome was used for the social media icons and the arrow back to top

 ## Testing

-HTML Validator was run at several points during the project and any small errors identified were fixed.
+* HTML Validator was run at several points during the project and any small errors identified were fixed.
 At the final stage no errors or warnings were found
-CSS Validator was run several times during the project and syntax errors were corrected.
+* CSS Validator was run several times during the project and syntax errors were corrected.
 At the time of submission the css code succesfully passed the validator.
-Lighthouse in Chrome Developer Tools was used and picked up some early contrast errors in colour choice so colours were adjusted accordingly.
+* Lighthouse in Chrome Developer Tools was used and picked up some early contrast errors in colour choice so colours were adjusted accordingly.
 No other significant errors were found.

+## Languages

-### HTML
+* HTML

-### CSS
+* CSS

 ### Responsiveness

 * browsers
 Chrome, Mozilla, Edge
 * screens